All You Need To Know About The Grenada Underwater Sculpture Park

 In 2009, Taylor moved to Mexico, where he started by casting local fishermen.
 These works grew to a small community, then to a population of people in defence of the sea.
 They were all transitioned to an underwater museum now with over 500 sculptures.
 The designs were scaled up after that, and now the sculptor is credited for having created the largest underwater sculpture in the world, in The Bahamas.
 His creation, Ocean Atlas, stands at 18-feet tall, weighing 60 tons.
 It depicts a Bahamian girl, who appears to be carrying the weight of the ocean on her shoulders, much akin to the Greek myth of Atlas.

 The sculptor has, in addition to sculptures at the Grenada Underwater Sculpture Park, also created sculptures that are now off the coast of Lanzarote, Spain.
 The sculptures in that area are the first of their kind in the Atlantic Ocean and they are known as the Museo Atlantico.
 Their intent is to remind people of the importance of taking care of the ocean.
-He also has many other sculptures in other areas on the globe.
+He also has many other sculptures in other areas around the globe.